Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 In fact, Gorku seemed to just want the company.
 Because, as *ever,* he wasn’t a Gao who was so good with his words.

-“Uh...tacos?”
+"Uh...tacos?"

 Leemu chittered softly.
 Gorku’s emotional range was… well, it was as big as he himself was.
 Everything he felt, he felt *large,* so he wasn’t so good at handling the smaller, softer, quieter feelings.
 That offer, or query, spoke volumes to anyone who knew how to read him.

-“Sure.”
+"Sure."

 They loped back through Riverside Park toward the Alien Quarter, where Leela usually set up her trailer.
 Sure enough, she was parked in one of her usual spots, an open space near the Quarter wall that wasn’t quite big or glamorous enough to be called a plaza.
 It was just a space where a *lot* of foot traffic passed through.

 She had competition today in the form of a Human selling baklava.
 Leemu had a pretty bad sweet tooth, so he couldn’t help but sniff toward that stall…

-“Hmmph!
-Talk about *loyalty,* I see!”
+"Hmmph!
+Talk about *loyalty,* I see!"

 Leemu flattened his ears sheepishly and turned to Leela, who was watching him with a look that said she was amused rather than annoyed.

-“Hey!”
-Leemu chittered, “There’s nobody else in my heart for greasy deliciousness!”
+"Hey!"
+Leemu chittered, "There’s nobody else in my heart for greasy deliciousness!"

-“Greasy, huh?”
+"Greasy, huh?"
 She gave him a mock-indignant sniff.
-“I remember you being more of a charmer than this.
-You’re off your game today.”
+"I remember you being more of a charmer than this.
+You’re off your game today."

-“You say that like greasy is a bad thing!
-It’s the best, isn’t it Gorku?”
+"You say that like greasy is a bad thing!
+It’s the best, isn’t it Gorku?"

-“Taco grease is the *bestest.”* Gorku affirmed, loyally.
+"Taco grease is the *bestest."* Gorku affirmed, loyally.

 She flicked her ears amusedly and flipped a couple of crispy taco shells out of the warming cabinet.
-“So why do you two smell so glum today?”
+"So why do you two smell so glum today?"

-“Gorku’s been accepted to the Rites for the Second Ring,” Leemu explained.
+"Gorku’s been accepted to the Rites for the Second Ring," Leemu explained.

-“Oh?
+"Oh?
 Isn’t that a good th--?
 Oh.
-You’re going away for a while, huh?”
+You’re going away for a while, huh?"

 Gorku duck-nodded.
-“A year.
-Stoneback’s Rings are *long.* An’ I won’t be able ‘ta visit, neither.”
+"A year.
+Stoneback’s Rings are *long.* An’ I won’t be able ‘ta visit, neither."

-“...Congratulations, then, but… That’s a long time.”
+"...Congratulations, then, but… That’s a long time."
 She started to pile all her best ingredients into the shells for them.
-“Well, then, these are on me.”
+"Well, then, these are on me."

-“Thanks.”
+"Thanks."
 Leemu duck-nodded.
-“But if he gets a recommend for Third Ring, that’s at *least* another half a year on top of that, too.”
+"But if he gets a recommend for Third Ring, that’s at *least* another half a year on top of that, too."

-“Stonebacks never do anything small, do they?”
+"Stonebacks never do anything small, do they?"

-“It’s a lotta trainin’ an’ a lotta work,” Gorku confirmed, stoically.
-“Gonna miss my little cousin, here.”
+"It’s a lotta trainin’ an’ a lotta work," Gorku confirmed, stoically.
+"Gonna miss my little cousin, here."

-Leela handed over the tacos. “...Just you left in that house then, huh?”
+Leela handed over the tacos. "...Just you left in that house then, huh?"

-“Oh, well…” Leemu took his and held it in both paws.
-“Preed calls every other day.
-He just met his great nephew…”
+"Oh, well…" Leemu took his and held it in both paws.
+"Preed calls every other day.
+He just met his great nephew…"

-“It’s not the same, though.”
+"It’s not the same, though."

-“No.”
+"No."

-“He’s got you though!”
-Gorku suggested. “...Right?”
+"He’s got you though!"
+Gorku suggested. "...Right?"

-“Of course he does!”
+"Of course he does!"
 The way Leela didn’t even hesitate and seemed to think Gorku was being dumb to have even asked, immediately opened a bright sunny gap in the grey clouds that had been following Leemu around for days.
 She reached out and spatulated Leemu playfully on the nose with her swatting spatula.
-“But this is the only time I hand out freebies.”
+"But this is the only time I hand out freebies."

-“That’s fair,” Leemu agreed.
+"That’s fair," Leemu agreed.

 She gave him a knowing ear-flick that said she could tell how touched he was, then with a tilt of her nose indicated the customers behind him.
-“You two go spend your time together.
-I’ll see you later, okay?”
+"You two go spend your time together.
+I’ll see you later, okay?"

-“Okay!”
+"Okay!"

 They ambled away, enjoying the crunch, juices, meat, spice and all the other assorted wonders that were a proper taco.
 It might have been a human food, but the Gao in general (and Leela in particular) had perfected it as far as Leemu was concerned.

 Gorku of course ate his so fast it was a wonder he tasted it at all, and spent the next minute or so happily licking the flavor out of the fur around his mouth.

-“Don’t you ever just take the time to *enjoy* what you eat?”
+"Don’t you ever just take the time to *enjoy* what you eat?"
 Leemu chastised him.

-“Sure!
+"Sure!
 I just gotta eat more’n you!
-An’ we gotta get ’ya back ‘ta liftin’ so’s ‘ya don’t waste away…” He licked the last drop out of his fur, then pant-grinned at Leemu.
-“Tol’ ‘ya that’d make ‘ya feel better, though.”
+An’ we gotta get ’ya back ‘ta liftin’ so’s ‘ya don’t waste away…" He licked the last drop out of his fur, then pant-grinned at Leemu.
+"Tol’ ‘ya that’d make ‘ya feel better, though."

-“Yeah.
-Still gonna miss you…”
+"Yeah.
+Still gonna miss you…"

 Gorku sidled up next to Leemu and pulled him into an affectionate sideways hug.
-“Me too.
+"Me too.
 But I ain’t gonna be gone ‘ferever.
-All the prettiest females live here!”
+All the prettiest females live here!"

 *That* extracted a genuine, heartfelt chitter that reached all the way to Leemu’s belly.
-“Of course.
-What other reason could you have for coming back here?”
+"Of course.
+What other reason could you have for coming back here?"

-“‘Ta show my bestest cousin how strong I’m gettin’, o’ course!”
+"‘Ta show my bestest cousin how strong I’m gettin’, o’ course!"
 Gorku actually spun excitedly.
-“An’ ‘ta see how many more cubs you’ve sired.
-I bet ‘yer gonna have at *least* two more before I’m back!”
+"An’ ‘ta see how many more cubs you’ve sired.
+I bet ‘yer gonna have at *least* two more before I’m back!"

 *Fyu’s nuts* he was predictable.
 But still…

-“We’ll see.”
+"We’ll see."

-“...You’ll be okay, right?”
+"...You’ll be okay, right?"
 Gorku asked, switching from playful confidence to concern so fast that anybody else would have had bruises.

 Leemu glanced back at the square, at the fragrant column of steam over Ninja Taco and saw with some gratification that her line was a *lot* longer than the baklava guy’s.
 He liked Folctha.
 It wasn’t going to be the same without Preed and Gorku around, but…

 ...But he still had friends here.
 And he’d have hated to stop them from moving on.

-“Yeah,” he promised and put a hand on his friend’s shoulder.
-“I’ll be okay.”
+"Yeah," he promised and put a hand on his friend’s shoulder.
+"I’ll be okay."

 It was nothing but the truth.